ilokhat/2018_TSI_vibes/README.md

  ### Limits and perspectives

-Despite of the progress done in the development and the implementation of various functionalities and  techniques of buildings stylization in our project  , we need to mention some of the difficulties that we encoutered during this project, we can summarize them in the following points:
+Our teamworked together during this project in order to achieve the set objectives, wesucceeded in implementing of a various of functionalities and techniques ofbuildings stylization, and we almost reached all what was fixed as goals, howeverthere was some difficulties that we faced and encountered when developing ourproject.
+We can summarize them in the following points:

-- The version of itowns is not updated
+- the threejs version ...
+- the shadow…
+- ​
-- The majority of the unit tests that we intended to run them on nodejs need the access to the Dom element, but the nodeJs server does not have access to it ,so we tried to run them on the browser.
+- The majority of the unit tests that we intended to run them on nodejs need access to the Dom element, but the nodeJs server does not have access to it, so we tried to run them on the browser.
--

 **[Back to the top](#summary)**